 Recycled inorganic material is crucial to many circular economies and can be used to create a wide range of new commodities.
 For example, recycled scrap metal is a key element in the production of chemicals for treating wastewater.
 “Our coagulants for wastewater treatment are based on inorganic materials, and an average of 70–80% of all raw materials we use to make them come from recycled sources like the steel and automotive industries,” Jonni says.
 “It’s a great example of circular-economy thinking.”

 “If we think about food and other packaging, fiber-based materials are in many ways the ideal bio-based alternative: the raw material, in this case wood fiber, is renewable and the packaging itself is recyclable; and if it ends up in nature it’s also fully biodegradable,” Jonni concludes.

 Toward a renewable, recyclable, and bio-based future

-As the world faces up to the increasingly stark realities of climate change, bio-based and biodegradable products have a huge role to play.
+As the world faces up to the increasingly stark realities of climate change, renewable, recyclable, biodegradable and bio-based products have a huge role to play.
 “There is no doubt that we need to continue the move towards bio-based sources and mitigate global warming,” Timo says.
 “The drivers are coming from everywhere: our customers, and consumers in general, are increasingly well educated about these issues and are demanding bio-based alternatives for almost everything you can think of, and global and local legislation is tightening all the time,” he continues.
 There are economic pressures too, with sustainability increasingly being at or near the top of the list of must-haves for investors.
 “It’s our responsibility to innovate new ways to meet this demand,” says Timo.